gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration to version 3.x.x.md

 ## Digital Invoice Overview Screen

+The new digital invoice overview screen uses the global UI customization options.
+You can discard the old screen specific customizations.

+TODO You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#digital-invoice-screen).

 ### Breaking Changes

-Info box was removed.
+We removed the ability for users to manually add additional articles.
+We also removed the info box.

 ### New Features

-#### New UI
+#### Bottom navigation bar

+You can show a bottom navigation bar by passing true to `GiniBankConfiguration.shared.bottomNavigationBarEnabled`.
+There is a default implementation, but you can also use your own by implementing the `DigitalInvoiceNavigationBarBottomAdapter` interface and passing it to `GiniBankConfiguration.shared.digitalInvoiceNavigationBarBottomAdapter`.

+## Digital Invoice Edit Article screen

-The new digital invoice screen uses the global UI customization options.
+The new edit article screen uses the global UI customization options and is presented as a bottom sheet on phones and as a dialog on iPad.
 You can discard the old screen specific customizations.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta06/customization-guide.html#digital-invoice-screen).

-## TODO Edit line item screen
+[Here](TODO) you can find the detailed description on how to customize this screen.

+### Breaking Changes

+We removed the ability to deselect the article from this screen.

 ### New Features

-#### New UI
+Easier currency and amount input when editing an article.

+## Digital Invoice Help screen

-The new edit line item screen uses the global UI customization options.
+The new help screen uses the global UI customization options.
 You can discard the old screen specific customizations.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta06/customization-guide.html#edit-line-item-screen).
+You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#return-assistant-help-screen) and [here](https://www.figma.com/file/623Fahuwq8tUzSWQPd23Ie/iOS-Gini-Bank-SDK-3.0.0-UI-Customisation?node-id=1356%3A11409&t=hzHQDEsTJv9ZVE7M-1).

-## TODO Help screen (former Info screen)

 ### New Features

-#### New UI

-The new help screen uses the global UI customization options.
-You can discard the old screen specific customizations.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta06/customization-guide.html#return-assistant-help-screen).
+#### Bottom navigation bar

+You can show a bottom navigation bar by passing true to `GiniBankConfiguration.shared.bottomNavigationBarEnabled`.
+There is a default implementation, but you can also use your own by implementing the `DigitalInvoiceHelpNavigationBarBottomAdapter` interface and passing it to `GiniBankConfiguration.shared.digitalInvoiceHelpNavigationBarBottomAdapter`.